 Small business owners are constantly making decisions that affect not only their company’s bottom line, but their own livelihood as well.
-So, a common question small business owners ask when talking about finances is, “What is the best saving option to allow me to save for retirement and help save on taxes?”
+So, a common question they ask when talking about finances is, “What’s the best saving option to allow me to save for retirement and help save on taxes?”

 A SIMPLE IRA plan is a way for a start-up type employer to offer their employees a retirement plan in a low cost manner, which enables their employees to make deferral contributions to the plan, though at limits lower than a 401(k) plan.
 The employer must make mandatory contributions, as defined in the statute, which can be either a flat percentage to employees across the board or a match of individual contributions at a higher rate.